google/trillian/quota/etcd/README.md

 If correctly started, the servers will be using etcd quotas.
 The default configuration is empty, which means no quotas are enforced.

-The REST quota API may be used to create and update configurations.
+The quota API may be used to create and update configurations.

 For example, the command below creates a sequencing-based, `global/write` quota.
 Assuming an expected sequencing performance of 50 QPS, the `max_tokens`